The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 There is nothing left.

-Like, are you are we sitting here saying like, oh, Joe Biden is selfish?
+Like, are you, are we sitting here saying, like, oh, Joe Biden is selfish?

-Like he may have done some selfish things, but that's not what we elected, and that's not what he ran on.
+Like, he may have done some selfish things, but that's not what we elected.

 He ran as a selfless president.

-He's a he's a selfless, soulless imitator.
+He's a selfless, soulless imitator.

 He lives in the right house now.

-He wears the right suits, and he's trying his best to say the right words.
+He wears the right suits and he's trying his best to say the right words.

-But we have right now leadership, and we're saying like, hey, we're we're still America, but for now, we've got this guy in a costume.
+But we have right now leadership and we're saying like, hey, we're, we're still America, but for now, we've got this guy in a costume.

 Can we still go on YouTube, Chase, if we say the president's a douchebag?